jasss03/Secureher/README.md

 **DisasterResQ** is a step toward building safer, more responsive communities during times of crisis.
 Thank you for supporting safety through technology!

-Let me know if you'd like a version formatted as a README or for app store listing.